ClaireDH3/ClaireDH3/README.md

 ### Hello everyone! 🤪

 ```
-Currently in the third year of a bachelor's degree in computer science at the University of Mons.
+Currently in the ✨third year✨ of a bachelor's degree in computer science at the University of Mons.
 ```

-> Learning:
+> 🌱Learning:
 > - Python
 > - Java
 > - MySQL